StephenDoyle10/lyrics/README.md

+***Changes from branch 17 to 18

+Had to make some changes in order to get app ready for deployment on heroku, for example changing API endpoint for fetch methods, and changing port number

 ***Changes from branch 16 to 17

 So far we have been performing CRUD operations on a mongodb database that has been stored locally on our device.
 When we deploy our app however, these CRUD operations will have to be performed on a mongodb database stored in the cloud.